-Answer: The Holiness movement/church is an influence within Christianity that teaches that a person can achieve perfect holiness, or sinless perfection, while on earth.
-This doctrine is also called “entire sanctification” and usually comes via a spiritual experience that those in the Holiness movement refer to as the “second work of grace” or the “second blessing.”
+The Holiness movement/church is an influence within Christianity that teaches that a person can achieve perfect holiness, or sinless perfection, while on earth.
+This doctrine teaches “entire sanctification,” which usually comes via a spiritual experience that those in the Holiness movement refer to as the “second work of grace” or the “second blessing.”
 The Holiness movement is opposed by Reformed thinkers, who assert that original sin still exists in even the most faithful person.

 The Holiness movement began in 1840 when a Methodist leader named Phoebe Palmer began to hold revivals and teach the necessity of holiness—and how to attain it.
 Groups and denominations historically associated with the Holiness movement include Wesleyans, Methodists, Nazarenes, and the Salvation Army.
 However, it should be noted that churches differ widely on doctrine, even within denominations.
 The Holiness movement did have a profound effect on the history of the church, particularly in North America during the Third Great Awakening.
 Holiness adherents are typically interested in obedience to the Law and see their obedience as a way to gain closeness to God and greater spirituality.

 While holiness is a biblical mandate and something every believer should strive for (Hebrews 12:14), those in the Holiness movement typically leave out an important detail: the fact that absolute holiness is impossible to attain.
 Perfection, sinlessness, and a holy life are not within man’s power to achieve.
 This idea is backed up by the Bible in numerous passages, most notably in the book of Romans.
 Paul’s argument in the first part of Romans is that man is fallen and unable to make himself follow the Law.
 In addition, it could be said that the whole history of Israel, with its repeated failures, is an object lesson about man’s inability to achieve holiness through the Law.